Dispatcher & dispatching rules

 FALLBACK dispatcher

-Another useful advanced dispatching strategy introduced in the Advanced Dispatching and Constraints for mocks blog post, is the FALLBACK strategy.
-As you may have guessed by its name, it behaves like a try-catch wrapping block in programming: it will try applying a first dispatcher with its own rule and if it find nothings it will default to a fallback response.
-This will allow you to define a default response event of the incoming requests does not match any dispatching criteria.
+Another useful advanced dispatching strategy introduced in the Advanced Dispatching and Constraints for mocks blog post is the FALLBACK strategy.
+As you may have guessed by its name, it behaves like a try-catch wrapping block in programming: it will try applying a first dispatcher with its own rule, and if it finds nothing, it will default to a fallback response.
+This will allow you to define a default response event for the incoming requests that do not match any dispatching criteria.

 The dispatching rules of FALLBACK dispatcher are expressed using a JSON payload with 3 properties:

-Here’s below the sample that was introduced in afore mentioned blog post.
-In case of unknown region requested as a query parameters on a Weather Forecast API, we’ll fallback to an unknown response providing meaningful error message:
+Here is the sample that was introduced in the aforementioned blog post.
+In case of an unknown region requested as a query parameter on a Weather Forecast API, we’ll fallback to an unknown response providing a meaningful error message:

 Illustration

-Just issue a Http request with an unmanaged region like below:
+Just issue an HTTP request with an unmanaged region like below:

 Region is unknown.
 Choose in north, west, east or south.%